 Tasha Golden, Ph.D.
-Dr. Tasha Golden leads multiple research initiatives for the International Arts + Mind Lab.
-As a public health researcher and innovator, Dr. Golden’s work centers the impacts of arts, culture, and aesthetics on health, health research, communications, and clinical practice.
-She has authored or coauthored several publications related to arts and health, and is an advisor and lead author for the national “Creating Healthy Communities” Initiative (University of Florida, ArtPlace America).
-Dr. Golden presents and consults internationally at the intersections of arts and health—most recently for Grantmakers in Health, the Trust for Public Land, and POLITICO’s 2019 European Health Care Summit.
-Dr. Golden’s visionary work is bolstered by her career as an artist and entrepreneur.
-As singer-songwriter for the critically acclaimed band Ellery, she toured full-time in the U.S. and abroad, and her songs have been in feature films and TV dramas.
-She is also a published poet, and has taught university courses in public health as well as in writing, rhetoric, and literature.
-Holding a PhD in Public Health Sciences, Dr. Golden draws on her transdisciplinary background to develop robust, innovative partnerships and practices that accelerate health and health equity.
-Dr. Golden is also the founder of Project Uncaged: a trauma-informed, arts-based health intervention designed for incarcerated teen women, who are among her greatest teachers.
+Dr. Tasha Golden directs research for the International Arts + Mind Lab at Johns Hopkins Medicine.
+As a national leader in arts + public health, Dr. Golden studies the impacts of arts & culture, music, aesthetics, and social norms on well-being, health research, and professional practice.
+She has authored many publications related to arts and health, served as an advisor on several national health initiatives, and is adjunct faculty for the University of Florida’s Center for Arts in Medicine.
+In addition to her research, Golden is a career artist and entrepreneur.
+As singer-songwriter for the critically acclaimed band Ellery, she toured full-time in the U.S. and abroad, and her songs appear in feature films and TV dramas (ABC, SHOWTIME, FOX, NETFLIX, etc).
+She is also a published poet and has taught university courses in public health as well as in writing, rhetoric, and literature.
+Holding a Ph.D. in Public Health Sciences, Dr. Golden draws on her diverse background to develop innovative, interdisciplinary presentations and partnerships that advance health, health equity, creativity, and well-being.
+Dr. Golden is also the founder of Project Uncaged: an arts-based health intervention for incarcerated teen women that amplifies their voices in community and policy discourses.
+These young folx are among her greatest teachers.